jundalisay/superb/content/en/research/mohammad/quran/sura-003b.md

 their souls, and destroys it.
 Allah did not wrong them, but they wronged their own selves.
-118. O you who believe!
-Do not befriend out- siders who never cease to wish you harm.
+118. Muslims,  Do not befriend out- siders who never cease to wish you harm.
 They love to see you suffer.
 Hatred has al- ready appeared from their mouths, but what